 Siteliner shows a breakdown of links on your site, including the number of:

 This report is useful because you can compare and balance your links.

 Generally, it’s good to have an equal balance of both internal.
 Internal shows Google around your website and you can control the anchor text.
-External links (backlinks), however, associate your site with high-authority sites, which helps to build credibility in your industry.
+Backlinks (how to get backlinks), however, associate your site with high-authority sites, which helps to build credibility in your industry.